Leveraging Phase Polynomials for Quantum Circuit Optimization: Phase Polynomial Circuit Optimization

 \subsubsection{The Priority Queue Implementation}

 To evaluate the state of each move after applying a CNOT from the active row pair set, we derive the following insights:

-\begin{itemize} \item \textbf{Phase parity cost estimation $h_1(n)$:} Sum of the Hamming weight (number of 1s) in the updated phase parity matrix correlates with the number of CNOT gates required for phase gates. \item \textbf{Output parity cost estimation $h_2(n)$:} The number of CNOT operations needed for the Gaussian Elimination process for the output state transformation. \item \textbf{Actual cost from the root $g(n)$:} The cumulative CNOT gate count from the root node to the current state represents the actual cost incurred so far. \end{itemize}
+\begin{itemize} \item \textbf{Phase-parity cost $h_1(n)$:} the total Hamming weight (number of 1s) in the phase-parity matrix correlates with the number of CNOT gates required for phase terms. \item \textbf{Output-parity cost $h_2(n)$:} the estimated number of CNOTs required to transform the output-parity matrix into the identity using Gaussian elimination. \item \textbf{Accumulated cost $g(n)$:} the number of CNOTs already applied along the path from the root to the current node. \end{itemize}